apigeek/architect/README.md

 I want to automate everything
 =============================

 That is our goal.
-We'll continue to create new Dialects that address solution areas.
+We'll continue to create new Dialects that address the needs of Enterprise Architects.

-Blueprints are bundles of templates and files that capture the patterns used to build valuable artefacts.
+Software engineers create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.

-Software engineers can create websites, portals, Apps, APIs, mock servers, micro services and more.
+Then ApiGeek-Architect can create customised websites, portals, Apps, APIs, mock servers, micro services and more.

-ApiGeek-Architect can orchestrate them all.
+Please share your blueprints so that ApiGeek-Architect becomes more useful for all of us.

 I want to license ApiGeek-Architect
 ===================================